daptin/daptin/README.md

 Goms work with relational entities.
 You can create entities to represent your work and the relations with other entities.

 All entities are stored in a relational database.
-Currently the following database support is targeted
+Currently the following database system support is targeted

 - mysql
 - sqlite